-Most often, fasting involves food.
-But some of us have made other things essential in our lives-Diet Coke, Facebook or Instagram, Netflix, coffee, chocolate...
+Most often, fasting involves food, but some people have made other things essential in their lives-Diet Coke, Facebook or Instagram, Netflix, coffee, chocolate...
 A fast from media or a delicacy for a certain period of time may be more effective for you than a fast from a meal!